 Baseline demographics and disease activity

-Complete exposure and outcome data were available for 1,313 patients from 11 countries at baseline and follow-up visits, and these were therefore included in the analyses.
-Overall, 1,056 of the 1,313 patients were female (80.4%), with a mean age of 53.5 years.
-With regards stage of disease, 582 patients were classed as having eRA and 731 with estRA.
-Table 1 shows demographic and clinical variables in patients with eRA, and Table 2 describes variables in patients with estRA.
-Patients are stratified by BMI category.
+From the complete database, we identified the patients with sufficient quantity and quality of data to be included in this study.
+Complete exposure and outcome data were available for 1,313 patients from 11 countries at baseline and follow-up visits, and these were included in the analyses.
+Overall, 1,056 of the 1,313 patients were female (80.4%), with a mean age of 53.5 years (SD 13.3).
+With regards to disease stage, 582 patients were classed as eRA and 731 with estRA.
+Table 1 shows demographic and clinical variables in patients with eRA, and Table 2 describes variables in patients with estRA, stratified by BMI.

-In both eRA and estRA, there was a relatively similar distribution of patients of normal BMI and overweight, with slightly fewer classed as obese, and a small proportion who were underweight (and excluded from analyses).
+In both eRA and estRA, there was a relatively similar distribution of patients of normal BMI and overweight, with slightly fewer classed as obese, and a small proportion who were underweight (excluded from analyses).

+A sensitivity analysis was performed to compare participants with complete data at the three study visits with all of the METEOR participants with baseline data from the 11 included countries (n=8262).
+No significant differences were observed for gender, age, BMI category, smoking status or CCP status (supplementary table 1).

 Summary of medication use

-Table 3 summarises the csDMARDs taken by patients at baseline, 6-month and 12-month visits, stratified by baseline BMI.
-A small number of patients stopped taking the drug after the second visit, although the reason for stopping has not been recorded.
-Numbers stratified by eRA and estRA for all drugs are described below.
+Table 3 summarises csDMARD use at baseline, 6-month and 12-month visits, stratified by baseline BMI.
+A small number of patients stopped taking the drug after the second visit, although the reason has not been recorded.

-Results in patients with early RA
+Results in early RA

-With regard to patients with eRA, 582 patients were included in this study, with a mean age of 49.8 years (SD 13.6).
-Mean symptom duration was 3.91 years (SD 6.13) with mean time since diagnosis of 0.0420 years (SD 0.320).
-196 patients had a normal BMI at baseline, with 200 overweight, 157 obese and 29 underweight.
-Patients who were underweight were excluded from all analyses, meaning 553 were ultimately included.
+With regards to patients with eRA, 582 patients were included, with a mean age of 49.8 years (SD 13.6).
+Mean symptom duration was 3.91 years (SD 6.13) with mean time since diagnosis of 0.042 years (SD 0.320).
+196 patients had a normal BMI at baseline, 200 overweight, 157 obese and 29 underweight.
+Patients who were underweight were excluded from analyses, meaning 553 were ultimately included.
 At baseline, 112 patients were taking at least one csDMARD, increasing to 507 at 6 months and 505 at 12 months.
-With regards co-prescription of biologic DMARDs (bDMARD), 2 patients were taking a bDMARD at baseline visit, 18 at 6 months and 32 at 12 months.
-Of the included patients, 115 were in DAS28 remission at 6 months and 132 were in DAS28 remission at 12 months.
+With regards to co-prescription of biologic DMARDs (bDMARD), two patients were taking a bDMARD at baseline visit, 18 at 6 months and 32 at 12 months.
+Of the included patients, 115 were in DAS28 remission at 6 months and 132 at 12 months.

-With regard patients newly starting a csDMARD, 398 patients with eRA commenced a csDMARD at the baseline visit, and 384 of these patients remained on this csDMARD at the second visit (i.e. at 6 months).
-The reason for cessation of medications at any visit were not recorded.
-Overall, in eRA, no associations were observed between increased BMI and likelihood of achieving DAS28 remission or good EULAR response at either 6 or 12 months, both in patients newly starting monotherapy or any combination of csDMARDs during the study period (as per outcomes in supplementary Table 1).
-There was also no significant association demonstrated in patients with eRA, between BMI and likelihood of taking combination csDMARD therapy (Table 4).
+With regard to patients newly starting a csDMARD, 398 patients with eRA commenced a csDMARD at baseline visit, and 384 of these patients remained on this csDMARD at the second visit.
+The reason for stopping medications were not recorded.
+Overall, in eRA, no associations were observed between increased BMI and likelihood of achieving DAS28 remission or good EULAR response at either 6 or 12 months, both in patients newly starting monotherapy or combination csDMARDs (supplementary table 2).
+There was also no significant association in patients with eRA, between BMI and likelihood of taking combination csDMARD therapy (Table 4).

-Results in patients with established RA
+Results in established RA